GoogleChrome/OriginTrials/developer-guide.md

 Origin-Trial: **token as provided in the email**
 ```

+Note: If https://foo.com contains a third-party `<script>` from https://bar.com that uses an experimental feature, https://foo.com will need to opt into a trial of this experimental feature to be able to call functions from it.

 If you have trouble configuring pages with your token, or need other help, please contact us at origin-trials-support@google.com.

 ## What is the thinking behind origin trials?